 Aerobic digestion of manure and the resulting biogas has been used effectively in some European countries, and the technology has recently been used to build Canada’s largest biogas plant in Lethbridge, Alberta.
 This plant will process over 100,000 tonnes of raw material including 50% liquid manure and commercial organic waste, producing 2.8 megawatts of power, which is enough for 2,800 homes13.
 While the capital cost of these innovative systems is prohibitive for smaller operations, advances in technology and products continues with a focus on protecting and preserving the environment.

 Regulations regarding manure storage and application are established and enforced at a provincial level.
 The parameters vary for each province and are based on factors such as stocking density and number of animals.
 As an example, in Alberta, the Natural Resources Conservation Board oversees the Agricultural Operations Practices Act which provides information about manure management.
 In Ontario, the Nutrient Management Act addresses the storage and application of manure.
+In the Atlantic region, each province has a manure management guideline document which highlights the complimenting acts which govern manure management.

 Regulations may change with increasing focus on proper manure management.
 Information can be found through local extension and ministry of agriculture or environment offices to determine which regulations apply to each region.
 In addition to fact sheets outlining best management practices (BMPs), most provinces publish a manure management guide, available in hard copy or digitally.
 Contact local offices and organizations to learn about provincial regulations and manure management guidelines, and to ensure compliance.